joelvaneenwyk/huginn-wiki/Agent-ideas.md

 * Website status monitoring (alert when website is down)
 * an mqtt subscriber/publisher, see mqtt.org
 * github agent see https://github.com/peter-murach/github
+* Dedicated RSS Reader agent that can accumulate unique data (The Website agent can already [handle RSS](https://github.com/cantino/huginn/wiki/Agent-configuration-examples#itunes-trailers))
+* RSS Publisher agent.
+Presumably Huginn itself would host the RSS.
+This would provide one avenue for passing information between Huginn instances.